Comparison Of Deep Object Detectors On A New Vulnerable Pedestrian Dataset: Models for Vulnerable Pedestrian Detection

 \section{Models for Vulnerable Pedestrian Detection}

 In this paper, we experiment with a variety of state-of-the-art object detection models on our introduced benchmark.
-We cover both single-stage and two-stage visual detectors, i.e., YOLOv4\cite{bochkovskiy2020yolov4}, YOLOv5\cite{yolov5}, YOLOX\cite{ge2021yolox}, Faster R-CNN\cite{ren2015faster}, and EfficientDet\cite{tan2020efficientdet}.
+We cover both single-stage and two-stage visual detectors, i.e., YOLOv4\cite{bochkovskiy2020yolov4}, YOLOv5\cite{yolov5}, YOLOX\cite{ge2021yolox}, EfficientDet\cite{tan2020efficientdet}, and Faster R-CNN\cite{ren2015faster}.